mongodb/terraform-provider-mongodbatlas/examples/atlas-datalake-pipeline/README.md

 ``` bash
 $ terraform plan
 ```
-This project currently does the below deployments:
+This project will deploy the following:

 - MongoDB Atlas Project
 - MongoDB Atlas Cluster